KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

   - Latency is the time it takes for a network packet to reach a server
   - It takes time for a packet from Asia to reach the US
   - Deploy your applications closer to your users to decrease latency, better experience
-- Disaster Recover y (DR)
+- Disaster Recovery (DR)
   - If an AWS region goes down (earthquake, storms, power shutdown, politics)...
-  - You can fail -over to another region and have your application still working
+  - You can fail-over to another region and have your application still working
   - A DR plan is important to increase the availability of your application
 - Attack protection: distributed global infrastructure is harder to attack

-Global AWS Infrastructure
+##### Global AWS Infrastructure

 - Regions: For deploying applications and infrastructure
 - Availability Zones: Made of multiple data centers